blocky/attestation-service-examples/hello-world-attest-fn-call/README.md

-# Fetch and process API call
+# Hello World Example

-This example shows how to use the Blocky Attestation Service (Blocky AS) to fetch data from an API and process it.
-The example uses the Coingecko API to fetch the current price of Bitcoin in USD on the Binance market.
+This example shows you how to use the Blocky Attestation Service (Blocky AS) to attest a simple function calls.

+You'll learn how to:
+- Create a function that returns a "Hello, World!" message
+- Create a simple function that writes a message to a log and returns a user-defined error
+- Invoke functions in the Blocky AS using its `bky-as` CLI
+- Process Blocky AS attestations

 ## Setup